-To improve the chin / jaw line, by augmenting or enlarging the chin and front potion of the jawbone.
-May be performed with extended neck sculpture or face and neck lift (through common incision).
-The “implant” used is made of medical grade silicon plastic, and is selected for size and shape individually.
+Chin augmentation is performed to improve the chin and jawline by augmenting or enlarging the chin and front portion of the jawbone.
+This may be performed with an extended neck sculpture or a face and neck lift (through common incision).
+The “implant” used is made of medical grade silicone plastic and is individually selected for size and shape.
 The implants are safe and have been used for nearly 40 years.

 Approximately 1 hour in the operating room.

 Usually 1 hour in a fully monitored and state-of-the-art recovery room at the surgery center.